vspaceone/SpaceAPI-Server/README.md

 ### Planned

 *  Endpoints to get information that is not present in the SpaceAPI string (sensor or state changes over time etc.)
-*  Support for the whole SpaceAPI (with all specified fields) includeing modification
+*  Support for the whole SpaceAPI (with all specified fields) including modification
 *  Support for HTTPS (use with reverse proxies for now)

 ## Running